 What Plants Absorb Humidity?

-Unless you are going for a rainforest effect in the home, too much damp, sticky air does not produce the tropical sultry tones found in such places.
-In fact, you are more likely to have musty curtains and other fabrics, clammy surfaces and weeping walls.
+Even if you are going for a rainforest effect in the home, too much damp, sticky air does not produce the tropical sultry tones found in such places.
+In fact, you are more likely to have musty curtains and other fabrics, clammy surfaces, and weeping walls.